-I recently participated in a two-and-half-hour phone interview on the subject of the labels we use to identify ourselves.
-The man doing the interview is working on his master’s thesis.
+Several years ago, I participated in a two-and-half-hour phone interview on the subject of the labels we use to identify ourselves.
+The man doing the interview was working on his master’s thesis.
 One label he asked me about was the label religious.
 Focusing on my days as an Evangelical pastor, he asked if I ever considered myself religious.
 I told him, absolutely not.
 The “religious” label was reserved for Catholics, Methodists, Presbyterians, Lutherans, and other mainline groups.
 THEY were religious, WE were Christians.
 This was especially true back in my Independent Fundamentalist Baptist (IFB) days.

-I still have moments when I think that I have an exalted intellect and understanding of the world, but tripping over the cat or a forgotten toy quickly brings me back to earth.
-I am not suggesting that all worldviews and beliefs are the same.
+I still have moments when I think that I have an exalted intellect and understanding of the world, but tripping over the cat or a misplaced Lego (Goddammit, Ezra!) quickly brings me back to earth.
+I am not suggesting that all worldviews and beliefs are the same or equally valid.
 I reject attempts to smooth out the edges of the public space.
 But, at the end of the day, all of us are feeble, frail people who will soon find ourselves six feet under or the smoke wafting up from a crematorium smokestack.
-Knowing this should teach us humility, a reminder that none of us is an all-knowing deity — not even Richard Dawkins, Sam Harris, or Neil deGrasse Tyson.
+Knowing this should teach us humility, a reminder that none of us is an all-knowing deity.